GEO-BON/bon-in-a-box-pipelines/README.md

 To run:
 1. Clone repository
 2. Navigate to top-level folder
+3. docker compose build (this needs to be re-run every time a Dockerfile is modified)
-3. Console: docker compose up
+4. docker compose up
-4. In browser:
+5. In browser:
     - http://localhost:8081/script/HelloWorld.R should run an R script.
     - http://localhost:8081/script/blabla should return "not found" error message.
     - http://localhost:8081/docs shows the API documentation